FelipeMarcelino/FelipeMarcelino.github.io/soo4-curriculum-vitae.md

 [[Curriculum_Vitae.pdf|Download Curriculum Here]]

 ## Summary
-Data Scientist for more than 6 years of experience with expertise in research from academy, machine learning, modelling, big data, data analysis and software engineering.
-Able to effectively communicate with team and stakeholders and transform business problem into AI solution using data drive solutions and insights with visualizations and storytelling.
-I have worked with finance (fraud detection), industry 4.0 (prediction of steal quality), healthcare (detection of glaucoma using computer vision), resource allocation (using reinforcement learning), retail industry (demand prediction to avoid out-of-tock, regression for better price/total selling) and energy industry (price optimization with reinforcement learning).
-Proficient in Python (with pandas) and Scala (with spark) using high skills from software engineering.
-For software skills, I can adapter fast on different environments, communicate clearly and easy to work with small and big teams.
-I have a master degree in artificial intelligence and graduated in computer science.
+Data Scientist with over 6 years of experience, specializing in machine learning, statistical modeling, big data, data analysis, and soware engineering.
+Proven ability to communicate effectively with teams and stakeholders, transforming business problems into AI solutions using data-driven insights and visualizations.
+Extensive experience in finance (fraud detection), industry 4.0 (steel quality prediction), healthcare (glaucoma detection via computer vision), resource allocation (reinforcement learning), retail (demand prediction and pricing), and energy (price optimization).
+Proficient in Python and Scala, with strong soware engineering skills.
+Adaptable to different environments, excellent communicator, and team player.
+Holds a Master's degree in Artificial Intelligence and a Bachelor's degree in Computer Science.

 :::{class="grid grid-flow-row grid-cols-1 gap-0 p-3 lg:grid-cols-2"}